 Broad beans can be sown directly in February if the soil reaches these temperatures, and parsnips are worth a go too, especially since you get more seeds in a packet than you could use in one year.
 You need fresh parsnip seeds each year too, so you might as well make use of the seeds and stick some in early.

 You can warm the soil earlier than normal by covering it in black plastic sheeting a few weeks before you intend to sow.

 Greenhouses and Containers

 If you’ve got a greenhouse (Mark’s inherited one on his new plot, so he’s in for an exciting month), then there are more sowing options.
-Lettuce and salad leaves, early carrots, radish and spinach can all be sown directly into undercover soil beds, whilst peas, mangetout, leeks, cabbages, broad beans, parsnips, early cauliflower and celeriac can go into pots or modules.
+Lettuce and salad leaves, early carrots, radish, and spinach can all be sown directly into undercover soil beds, whilst peas, mangetout, leeks, cabbages, broad beans, parsnips, early cauliflower, and celeriac can go into pots or modules.

 Sowing in containers is also a worthwhile thing to do during February.
-By sowing now, you can bring the plants on earlier, and then move them outside when the temperatures has warmed up.
+By sowing now, you can bring the plants on earlier, and then move them outside when the temperatures have warmed up.
 This is also opportune, as you’ll start to need the space too.

 Early carrots are good in containers, and I’ve had some success with early potatoes in sacks too.
 Make sure you leave the containers in the greenhouse for a couple of weeks first though, to let the soil warm up.

 Winter Seed Sowing Satisfaction

 Although not exhaustive, there is some sowing satisfaction to be had right now, which is a nice antidote to the rubbish rainy weather.
 Temperature obviously has a big part to play, but the increasing light levels are also very important, so make sure you position any pot or module sowings where they’ll get the best of any sun (i.e. not under the workbench).